TinfFoil/dit_ITloc_projecttemplate/FAQ.md

 ## Other topics

-### Should I comply to the assistance rule to present the exam?
+### Should I comply to the attendance rule to present the exam?

-This rule was suspended from the beginning of the online course.
+This rule was suspended from the beginning of the online sessions.
 In terms of our course, that means since the fourth session, on March 3rd.
+Given that before that we had only three lessons, and following the instructions of the department, the attendance requirement will be neglected.

 ### End of the FAQ